 Deferred outflows of resources - Decreases in net position that relate to future periods are reported as deferred outflows of resources in a separate section of the government-wide statement of net position and/or governmental funds balance sheet.
-The deferred loss on refunding is reported in the government-wide statement of net position.
-A deferred loss on refunded debt results from the difference in the carrying value of the refunded debt and its reacquisition price.
-This amount is deferred over the shorter of the life of the refunded or refunding debt.
-In addition, the Town has deferred outflows of resources related to the Town's pension plan.
+The Town has deferred outflows of resources related to the Town's pension plan.
 See Note 9.

 Deferred inflows of resources - Increases in net position that apply to future periods are reported as deferred inflows of resources in a separate section of the government-wide statement of net position and/or governmental funds' balance sheet.
 The Town's governmental funds report unavailable revenue from receivables collected outside of the period of availability.
 These amounts are deferred and recognized as an inflow of resources in the period that the amounts become available.
 See Note 6.
-In addition, the Town has deferred inflows of resources related to the Town's leases.
+The Town also has deferred inflows of resources related to the Town's leases.
 See Note 8.
+In addition, the Town has deferred inflows of resources related to the Town's pension plan.
+See Note 9.